marfersth/openid_connect_sample_rp/README.md

 # OpenIDConnect Sample RP

 Implement OpenID Connect Relying Party ("RP") using the `openid_connect` gem.
+Upgraded to run over Rails 4 framework
+Use OAuth refresh_token feature (one the access_token get expired, a refresh token is sent to the OP to get a new access_token, this way the user dont need to log in again)

 ## How to Run This Example on Your Machine